tylanderson/tylanderson.github.io/content/home/experience.md

   date_end = "2018-08-10"
   description = """
   **Research Project:** *Analyzing Hurricane Influences on Coastal Water Quality and their Impact to Marine Ecosystems*

-  * Investigated change in water qaulity in the US Virgin Islands after the 2017 hurricane season
+  * Investigated change in water quality in the US Virgin Islands after the 2017 hurricane season
   * Analyzed spatial and temporal extent of changes using Landsat 8 and Sentinel-2
   * Processed data using ACOLITE for water quality indices and R for data processing
   * Presented research to project collaborators and NASA employees